apache/flink/docs/content/docs/concepts/glossary.md

 of data that can contain duplicates.
 This data can either be finite or unbounded.

 #### Directed Acyclic Graph (DAG)

+This is a graph that is directed and without cycles connecting the other edges.
+It can be used to conceptually represent a [dataflow](#dataflow) where you never look back to previous events.

 #### Dispatcher